Fr0sT-Brutal/awesome-pascal/README.md

 * [FuzzyWuzzy.pas](https://github.com/DavidMoraisFerreira/FuzzyWuzzy.pas). `[FPC]` Port of the well-known Python fuzzy string matching package that uses the Levenshtein distance to compute differences between string sequences.

 ## OS ##
 *Tools that help dealing with OS-specific internals*

-* [GLibWMI](http://sourceforge.net/projects/glibwmi).
-Component Library for Delphi that encapsulate the classes for access to WMI of Windows in a set of VCL.
+* [GLibWMI](http://sourceforge.net/projects/glibwmi). `[Delphi]` Component Library for Delphi that encapsulate the classes for access to WMI of Windows in a set of VCL.
 BiosInfo, PrinterInfo, DiskInfo,...
 Allow access WMI Classes: WIN32_Bios, WIN32_Printers, WIN32_DiskDrive.

-* [MemoryMap](https://github.com/AlexanderBagel/ProcessMemoryMap/tree/master/MemoryMap).
-Set of classes to get all the info about a memory of a running process.
+* [MemoryMap](https://github.com/AlexanderBagel/ProcessMemoryMap/tree/master/MemoryMap). `[Delphi]` Set of classes to get all the info about a memory of a running process.

-* [The new Drag and Drop Component Suite](https://github.com/DelphiPraxis/The-Drag-and-Drop-Component-Suite-for-Delphi).
-VCL component library that enables your Delphi and C++Builder applications to support COM based drag and drop and integrate with the Windows clipboard.
+* [The new Drag and Drop Component Suite](https://github.com/DelphiPraxis/The-Drag-and-Drop-Component-Suite-for-Delphi). `[Delphi]` VCL component library that enables your Delphi and C++Builder applications to support COM based drag and drop and integrate with the Windows clipboard.

 * [TSMBIOS](https://github.com/RRUZ/tsmbios). `[Delphi]` `[FPC]` Allows access the System Management BIOS (SMBIOS) using the Object Pascal language (Delphi or Free Pascal).
 The SMBIOS (System Management BIOS) is a standard developed by the DMTF.
 The information stored in the SMBIOS includes devices manufacturer, model name, serial number, BIOS version, asset tag, processors, ports and device memory installed.

-* [VersionInfo for Delphi](http://melander.dk/articles/versioninfo).
-The library makes it very easy to read values from the Version Info resource of Windows executables and DLLs.
+* [VersionInfo for Delphi](http://melander.dk/articles/versioninfo). `[Delphi]` The library makes it very easy to read values from the Version Info resource of Windows executables and DLLs.
 Optionally extends the TApplication class with a version info property via class helper.

-* [Magenta Systems WMI and SMART Component](http://www.magsys.co.uk/delphi/magwmi.asp).
-Contains WMI, SMART and SCSI PassThrough functions, of particular use for getting hard disk information and configuring network adaptors, but also for many other general uses.
+* [Magenta Systems WMI and SMART Component](http://www.magsys.co.uk/delphi/magwmi.asp). `[Delphi]` Contains WMI, SMART and SCSI PassThrough functions, of particular use for getting hard disk information and configuring network adaptors, but also for many other general uses.
 MagWMI provides general view access to any WMI information using SQL like commands, and also a number of dedicated function relating to TCP/IP configuration, such as setting the adaptor IP addresses, the computer name, domain/workgroup, BIOS and disk drive information.

-* [madKernel](http://help.madshi.net/madKernel.htm).
-The package is about Kernel Objects for the biggest part.
+* [madKernel](http://help.madshi.net/madKernel.htm). `[Delphi]` The package is about Kernel Objects for the biggest part.
 The most important object types are wrapped up in  interfaces, utilizing all the specific kernel32 APIs.
 Has interface wrappers for: Events, Mutexes, Threads, Processes, Windows, Modules, Tray Icons, shared memory buffers.
 // *Free with source for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
 Available to download as part of `madCollection` installer.
 Pretty well documented.
 Requires `madBasic` package.*

-* [madSecurity](http://help.madshi.net/madSecurity.htm).
-The package makes it easily possible to handle Shares and other Security Objects like file security or registry security.
+* [madSecurity](http://help.madshi.net/madSecurity.htm). `[Delphi]` The package makes it easily possible to handle Shares and other Security Objects like file security or registry security.
 To be able to do so, this package also features functionality around Accounts and ACEs and ACLs.
 // *Free with source for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
 Available to download as part of `madCollection` installer.
 Pretty well documented.
 Requires `madBasic` package.*

-* [madShell](http://help.madshi.net/madShell.htm).
-The package implements often needed shell functionality, beginning with Special Folders like the "Windows" folder or the "Program Files" folder, continuing with Shell ID Lists, Shell Objects and Shell Events.
+* [madShell](http://help.madshi.net/madShell.htm). `[Delphi]` The package implements often needed shell functionality, beginning with Special Folders like the "Windows" folder or the "Program Files" folder, continuing with Shell ID Lists, Shell Objects and Shell Events.
 Then you'll find functionality around ShortCuts/ShellLinks and finally everything about Display Modes.
 // *Free with source for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
 Available to download as part of `madCollection` installer.
 Pretty well documented.
 Requires `madBasic` package.*

 * [WindowsAutorun](https://github.com/ms301/WindowsAutorun). `[Delphi]` Helps you manage autoload in Windows OS.

 ## Report generating ##

-* [Report Manager](http://reportman.sourceforge.net/).
-Report manager is a reporting application (Report Manager Designer) and a set of libraries and utilities to preview, export or print reports.
+* [Report Manager](http://reportman.sourceforge.net). `[Delphi]` Report manager is a reporting application (Report Manager Designer) and a set of libraries and utilities to preview, export or print reports.
 Include native .Net and Delphi/C++Builder libraries, ActiveX component and also standard dynamic link library for use in any language like GNU C.

-* [FortesReport](https://github.com/fortesinformatica/fortesreport-ce).
-The FortesReport is a powerful report generator available as a package of components for Delphi.
+* [FortesReport](https://github.com/fortesinformatica/fortesreport-ce). `[Delphi]` The FortesReport is a powerful report generator available as a package of components for Delphi.

+* [mORMotReport](https://github.com/synopse/mORMot/blob/master/SQLite3/mORMotReport.pas) ([docs](http://synopse.info/files/html/api-1.18/mORMotReport.html)). `[Delphi]` Fast and efficient code-based reporting component, with preview form and PDF export.

 ## Unit Testing ##

-* [DUnitX](https://github.com/VSoftTechnologies/DUnitX).
-New test framework, taking ideas from DUnit, NUnit and other test frameworks.
+* [DUnitX](https://github.com/VSoftTechnologies/DUnitX). `[Delphi]` New test framework, taking ideas from DUnit, NUnit and other test frameworks.
 It is designed to work with Delphi 2010 or later, it makes use of language/RTL features that are not available in older versions of Delphi.

 * [DUnit](http://dunit.sourceforge.net).
 Unit Testing Framework, that has been the standard testing framework for years, the Delphi IDE now ships with this library.
 // *Included since XE, deprecated since XE8 in favor of DUnitX; seems abandoned.*

-* [DUnit2](http://dunit2.sourceforge.net).
-Fork of the DUnit Project that adds several new features.
+* [DUnit2](http://dunit2.sourceforge.net). `[Delphi]` Fork of the DUnit Project that adds several new features.
 // *Seems abandoned, lacks some features from last DUnit version.*

-* [DelphiSpec](https://github.com/RomanYankovsky/DelphiSpec).
-Library for running automated tests written in plain language.
+* [DelphiSpec](https://github.com/RomanYankovsky/DelphiSpec). `[Delphi]` Library for running automated tests written in plain language.
 Because they're written in plain language, they can be read by anyone on your team.
 Because they can be read by anyone, you can use them to help improve communication, collaboration and trust on your team.

-* [Delphi-Mocks](https://github.com/VSoftTechnologies/Delphi-Mocks).
-Simple mocking framework for Delphi XE2 or later.
+* [Delphi-Mocks](https://github.com/VSoftTechnologies/Delphi-Mocks). `[Delphi]` Simple mocking framework for Delphi XE2 or later.
 Allow you to mock both classes and interfaces for testing.

-* [DUnit-XML](https://github.com/VSoftTechnologies/DUnit-XML).
-Test runner that allows DUnit Tests to output NUnit compatible XML.
+* [DUnit-XML](https://github.com/VSoftTechnologies/DUnit-XML). `[Delphi]` Test runner that allows DUnit Tests to output NUnit compatible XML.

-* [Smoketest](https://github.com/deltics/delphi.libs/tree/master/smoketest).
-Framework for writing tests and performance benchmarks using the Delphi language for Microsoft Windows.
+* [Smoketest](https://github.com/deltics/delphi.libs/tree/master/smoketest). `[Delphi]` Framework for writing tests and performance benchmarks using the Delphi language for Microsoft Windows.
 It has been tested on all versions of Delphi from 7 thru to 2010.

-* [SynTests](https://github.com/synopse/mORMot/blob/master/SynTests.pas).
-Unit test functions including mocks and stubs.
+* [SynTests](https://github.com/synopse/mORMot/blob/master/SynTests.pas). `[Delphi]` `[FPC]` Unit test functions including mocks and stubs.

 * [OpenCTF](http://openctf.sourceforge.net).
 Test framework add-on for Embarcadero Delphi which performs automatic checks of all components in Forms (or DataModules).
 It provides an easy way to build automatic quality checks for large projects where many components have to pass repeated tests.
 OpenCTF is based on the DUnit open source test framework and extends it by specialized test classes and helper functions.

-* [DelphiUIAutomation](https://github.com/jhc-systems/DelphiUIAutomation).
-Delphi classes that wrap the MS UIAutomation library.
+* [DelphiUIAutomation](https://github.com/jhc-systems/DelphiUIAutomation). `[Delphi]` Delphi classes that wrap the MS UIAutomation library.
 DelphiUIAutomation is a framework for automating rich client applications based on Win32 (and specifically tested with Delphi XE5).
 It is written in Delphi XE5 and it requires no use of scripting languages.
 It provides a consistent object-oriented API, hiding the complexity of Microsoft's UIAutomation library and windows messages.

 ## Debugging / error handling ##

-* [Delphi LeakCheck](https://bitbucket.org/shadow_cs/delphi-leakcheck/) is a free code library to check the memory leaks in the DUnit and DUnit2 tests.
+* [Delphi LeakCheck](https://bitbucket.org/shadow_cs/delphi-leakcheck). `[Delphi]` Free code library to check the memory leaks in the DUnit and DUnit2 tests.
 Supports Delphi XE-XE7.

 * [FastMM](#memory-managers).
 Provides powerful memory leak/corruption detection instruments.

-* [JclDebug (part of Project JEDI)](https://github.com/project-jedi/jcl/blob/master/jcl/source/windows/JclDebug.pas).
-Tracing, MAP file parser, exception report generation, exception stack traces.
+* [JclDebug (part of Project JEDI)](https://github.com/project-jedi/jcl/blob/master/jcl/source/windows/JclDebug.pas). `[Delphi]` `[FPC]` Tracing, MAP file parser, exception report generation, exception stack traces.

 ## Utilities ##
 *Free non-opensource products allowed here.*

-## IDE plugins/wizards ##
+## RAD Studio IDE plugins/wizards

-* [Delphi IDE theme editor / Delphi IDE Colorizer](https://github.com/rruz/delphi-ide-theme-editor). `[Delphi]` `[FPC]` Tool to change the IDE color highlighting of several Object Pascal IDE's like Delphi (RAD Studio), Appmethod, Lazarus  and Smart Mobile Studio.
+* [Delphi IDE theme editor / Delphi IDE Colorizer](https://github.com/rruz/delphi-ide-theme-editor).
+Tool to change the IDE color highlighting of several Object Pascal IDE's like Delphi (RAD Studio), Appmethod, Lazarus  and Smart Mobile Studio.
 DITE supports Delphi 5-7, 2005-2010, XE-XE8, Appmethod 1.13-1.14, Lazarus v1.0.1.3 and Smart Mobile Studio IDE v1.1.2.17.
 The Delphi IDE Colorizer (DIC) is a plugin which allows to customize the look and feel of the workspace of the RAD Studio IDE and Appmethod.

 * [DDevExtensions](http://andy.jgknet.de/blog/ide-tools/ddevextensions).
 Extends the Delphi/C++Builder IDE by adding some new productivity features
 // *Many useful IDE tweaks, must have.*